shaneoh10/ms3-precise-calibration/TESTING.md

 });
 ```

-I changed the above code to the code below and the modal is now working across all browsers
+I changed the above code to the code below and the flashed messages modal is now working across all browsers tested.
 ```
 $(document).ready(function () {
     $('#modal1').modal('open');